kaanyinaele/SquizPics/README.md

 ##
-NOTE: This project is currently being developed with React & Typescript
+NOTE: This project is currently being redeveloped from scratch using React & Typescript